 Battle of the Châteauguay National Historic Site

-The Battle of the Châteauguay Historic Site commemorates the victory of Canadian troops over the invading American army on October 26th, 1813.
-Visit the interpretation centre to discover how 300 Canadian fighters managed to defeat 3,700 Americans, an unrecognized episode in our history that recalls the importance of these militiamen who became heroes.
+The Battle of the Châteauguay Historic Site commemorates the victory of Canadian troops over the invading American army on October 26th, 1813, while 300 Canadian fighters managed to defeat 2,000 American fighters.

-Visit Battle of the Châteauguay National Historic Site
+The commemorative Obelisk at the Battle of the Châteauguay National Historic Site.

 About Battle of the Châteauguay National Historic Site